 Navient and federal student loan forgiveness programs

 Navient provides a number of federal student loan forgiveness programs.
-Depending on your career, your income and other factors, you might become eligible for either of the following -
+It should be noted that are a number of jobs available to help get your loans forgiven.
+Having an in-depth understanding of the various student loan forgiveness jobs out there is crucial to see if your job can get your loans forgiven Depending on your career, your income and other factors, you might become eligible for either of the following -

 Public Service Loan Forgiveness Program (PSLF)

-Borrowers working full-time in public organizations like government agencies or certain non-profit organizations may qualify to get their loans forgiven under the PSLF program.
+Borrowers working full-time in public organizations like government agencies or certain non-profit organizations may qualify to get their loans forgiven under the Public Service Loan Forgiveness Program (PSLF) program.
 After making 120 qualifying monthly payments, which is 10 years, any remaining balance on your loans will be forgiven, which is not taxable.
 The borrower will also have to be enrolled in an income-driven repayment plan to qualify for this program.

 The borrower must be working in a federal, state or local government agency and certain eligible not-for-profit organizations